fabpot-graveyard/dependency-injection/doc/B-YAML-Format.markdown

 Imports
 -------

-Before the YAML file is parsed, the component first read the import resources defined under the `imports` entry:
+Before the YAML file is parsed, the component first reads the import resources defined under the `imports` entry:

     [yml]